Department of Conservation on Flickr

 © Department of Conservation on Flickr

-What Multi-day Hikes are There Other Than the New Zealand Great Walks?
+What Multi-Day Hikes to Do Instead of the New Zealand Great Walks?

 The New Zealand Great Walks are an amazing way to experience the famous landscapes of New Zealand, but did you know that there are more multi-day hikes in New Zealand than the Great Walks?
-Cheaper, less-crowded and more off-the-beaten-track, other multi-day hikes in New Zealand are an awesome alternative to the New Zealand Great Walks.
+Cheaper, less-crowded and more off-the-beaten-track, other multi-day hikes in New Zealand are an awesome alternative.

 1. Hollyford Track (2-8 Days)

 Some of New Zealand’s most popular Great Walks are in the World Heritage Site of Fiordland National Park.
 Why not try this awesome Great Walk alternative, the Hollyford Track?
-The track is open year-round, plus the track is usually well-maintained with decent huts to stay in, costing NZ$5 to $15 per person per night.
+The track is open year-round and is usually well-maintained with decent huts to stay in, costing a fraction of the price of a Great Walk hut.
 The Hollyford Track begins in the sheer rock faces of the Darren Mountains and follows the Hollyford River through beautiful native forest on its journey to the wild west coast.
-Find out more in 5 Incredible Multi-day Hikes in the Fiordland National Park.
+Note, however, that this is a one-way hike, so you may only want to do a portion of the walk as a return trip.
+Alternatively, return helicopter transport is available.
+See more hikes in the area listed in the 5 Incredible Multi-day Hikes in the Fiordland National Park.

 2. Pouakai Circuit (2-3 Days)

 Walk around one of New Zealand’s most beautiful volcanoes, Mt Taranaki, on the Pouakai Circuit.
-The track takes you through wild and wonderful forest, tussock-covered sub-alpine wilderness and the unique Ahukawakawa Swamp.
+The track takes you through wild and wonderful forest, tussock-covered sub-alpine wilderness, the unique Ahukawakawa Swamp and the popular photo spot of the Pouakai Tarns.
 Side trips to waterfalls and epic viewpoints are an added extra.
-Stay in the DOC’s large serviced huts with mattresses, bunks, heating and lighting for NZ$15 per person per night.
+Stay in the DOC’s large serviced huts with mattresses, bunks, heating and lighting.
+Learn more about staying in huts in our guide, NZ Hut to Hut Hiking: What is it Like to Stay in a Hut?

 Department of Conservation on Flickr© Department of Conservation on Flickr